ionic-team/ionic-docs/docs/api/title.md

 By default, the toolbar that contains the standard title is hidden using `opacity: 0` and is progressively shown as you collapse the large title by scrolling.
 As a result, the background color that you see behind the standard title is actually the background color of content.

-You can change the background color of the toolbar with the standard title by setting the `--background` CSS variable on `ion-toolbar`.
+You can change the background color of the toolbar with the standard title by setting the `--background` CSS variable.
 This will give the effect of the header changing color as you collapse the large title.

 When styling the text color of the large title, you should target the large title globally as opposed to within the context of a particular page or tab, otherwise its styles will not be applied during the navigation animation.